Enhancing Cosmological Constraints by Two-dimensional $\beta$-cosmic-web Weighted Angular Correlation Functions: Abstract

 \section{Abstract}

-{We investigate the potential of $\beta$-cosmic-web weighted angular correlation functions to improve the cosmological constraints.
-Using SDSS DR12 CMASS-NGC galaxies and simulated mock catalogs with $\Omega_m$ varying in the range of 0.25-0.40, we quantify the discriminative power of different statistics via $\Delta \chi^2$ measurements.
-Our results demonstrate significant improvements when incorporating weighted statistics.
-Especially, adding the $\bar{D}_{\rm nei}$-weighting statistics enhances $\Delta \chi^2$ by 39\%-130\%, while adding the $1/\bar{D}_{\rm nei}$-weighted statistics yields 229\%-336\% gains over solely using the traditional angular statistics.
-These findings align with 3D correlation function studies \cite{Yin+etal+2024}, confirming the superior performance of $\beta$-cosmic-web weighted statistics.
-The thin-redshift-slice approach makes our method particularly relevant for slitless surveys (such as Euclid, CSST) where redshift errors challenge traditional 3D analyses.
-This work also establishes the first theoretical framework for marked statistics in 2D angular clustering. \keywords{Cosmology: cosmological parameters – large-scale structure of Universe; Methods: statistical } } \authorrunning{Fenfen Yin et al.}
+{In this study, we investigate the potential of mark-weighted angular correlation functions (MACFs), which integrate $\beta$-cosmic-web classification with angular correlation function analysis to improve cosmological constraints.
+Using SDSS DR12 CMASS-NGC galaxies and mock catalogs with $\Omega_m$ varying from 0.25 to 0.40, we assess the discriminative power of different statistics via the average improvement in chi-squared, $\Delta \overline{\chi^2}$, across six redshift bins.
+This metric quantifies how effectively each statistic distinguishes between different cosmological models.
+Incorporating cosmic-web weights leads to substantial improvements.
+Using statistics weighted by the mean neighbor distance ($\bar{D}_{\rm nei}$) increases $\Delta \overline{\chi^2}$ by approximately 40\%-130\%, while applying inverse mean neighbor distance weighting ($1/\bar{D}_{\rm nei}$) yields even larger gains, boosting $\Delta \overline{\chi^2}$ by a factor of 2-3 compared to traditional unweighted angular statistics.
+These enhancements are consistent with previous 3D clustering results, demonstrating the superior sensitivity of the $\beta$-weighted approaches.
+Our method, based on thin redshift slices, is particularly suited for slitless surveys (e.g., Euclid, CSST) where redshift uncertainties limit 3D analyses.
+This study also offers a framework for applying marked statistics to 2D angular clustering. \keywords{Cosmology: cosmological parameters – large-scale structure of Universe; Methods: statistical } } \authorrunning{Fenfen Yin et al.}

 \titlerunning{Enhancing Cosmological Constraints}